Graphisoft

 Graphisoft SE is a European multinational corporation that designs software, and is headquartered in Budapest, Hungary.
 As a subsidiary of Nemetschek, Graphisoft develops Building Information Modeling software products for architects, interior designers and planners.
-Graphisoft has subsidiaries in Germany, United States, United Kingdom, Spain, Japan and representative offices in Russia and Singapore.
-The company's flagship product is ArchiCAD — an architectural design software developed since 1984 for Windows and Mac platforms.
+Graphisoft has subsidiaries in Germany, France, Switzerland, United States, United Kingdom, Spain, Japan and a representative office in Singapore.
+The company's flagship product is Archicad — an architectural design software developed since 1984 for Windows and Mac platforms.